Falls Break Bones, Not Osteoporosis

 If you are committed to an exercise regimen, but you spend the rest of your time watching TV on the couch, you’re undoing all your good practice.

 That means you should get up and move around at least once an hour.
 And once a day, you should take a long walk, a small jog, or swim for a bit in the pool.

 How you choose to move is entirely up to you.
 What matters is that you do move—and you do so throughout the day.

-I have 80 year old patients who have better balance and body awareness than 40 year olds.
+I know of 80 year olds who have better balance and body awareness than some 40 year olds.
 What we sometimes excuse as aging is really atrophy of brain function, due to inactivity.

 You don’t need to enter any ironman competitions, or run a marathon (although if you stay active, that can be an option your entire life).
 All you need to do is make sure you move around plenty each and every day.

 3. Eat Right

 Eating healthy is one of the best ways to feed your brain, and keep it functioning at a high level.